 Sometimes, virus attacks might lead to the corruption status of your card reader.
-By utilizing an antivirus program, you can clean your corrupted card reader and free it from virus corruptions.
+By utilizing an antivirus program, you can clean your corrupted card reader and free it from virus corruption.
 Some notable antivirus programs you can use to fix your corrupted card reader include Avast, Malwarebytes, Panda, Kaspersky, and other solutions.

 Method 3: Change drive letter

-Another applicable workaround to fix corrupted card reader is by changing the drive letter of the card reader in windows explorer.
+Another applicable workaround to fix a corrupted card reader is by changing the drive letter of the card reader in windows explorer.

 Here’s how to do this: